본문 바로가기

 In the United Kingdom, an artificial intelligence (AI) grandmother who confronts scammers has attracted attention as a new measure to reduce losses from voice phishing (telephone financial fraud).

-On January 3, Japanese daily Asahi Shimbun and others reported that British telecommunications company Virgin Media O2 has developed an AI chatbot named 'Daisy,' designed as a 78-year-old grandmother, to prevent voice phishing crimes.
+On January 3, Japanese newspaper Asahi Shimbun and others reported that British telecommunications company Virgin Media O2 has developed an AI chatbot named 'Daisy,' designed as a 78-year-old grandmother, to prevent voice phishing crimes.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.